HAKorea/gitpages_source/source/_integrations/integration.markdown

 ---
-title: Integration - Riemann sum integral
+title: 리만합(Integration - Riemann sum)
 description: Instructions on how to integrate Integration Sensor into Home Assistant.
 ha_category:
   - Utility